Surprisingly Easy Mini-Quest

 - In The Longest Journey, all April has to do to obtain the third piece of the Stone Disc from by the Dark People is to tell them of her previous accomplishments.
 By comparison, getting the first two pieces involved defeating a local equivalent of a troll in hand-to-hand combat, surviving a magical storm, and fulfilling not one but two ancient prophesies.
 Somewhat earlier, she had to kill a shark armed with nothing but a single spear she'd had no practice with.
 This occurred simply and without incident.

-- In Star Wars: Knights of the Old Republic II, on Peragus you play as T3-M4 for a period.
+- In Knights of the Old Republic II: The Sith Lords, on Peragus you play as T3-M4 for a period.
 He starts at level 3 or so, and has a powerful shock arm with unlimited uses, making the fighting almost trivially easy.

-- The same thing happens again on Nar Shadda later in the game, with T3-M4 taking on 4 very powerful HK-50 assassin droids alone.
-He doesn't have the firepower to win, as 4 of the same droids will give a full party trouble earlier in the game.
-However, through a sidequest earlier in Nar Shadda, T3-M4 can pick up an infinitely regenerating shield attachment.
+- The same thing happens again on Nar Shaddaa later in the game, with T3-M4 taking on 3 very powerful HK-50 assassin droids alone.
+The 50s themselves can be challenging even late-game thanks to sheer damage output, and T3 doesn't have a saber or Force Deflection to compensate.
+However, through an earlier sidequest on that system, T3-M4 can pick up an infinitely regenerating shield attachment.
 In the KOTOR series, every other personal shield in the game is disposable and limited to either 5 or 10 uses (which are time-limited in addition to damage-absorption-limited), and all but the most elite and expensive shields have low number caps on the damage they stop and are limited in the damage types they apply to.
 T3's shield never runs out of recharges, has a damage cap on par with the best shields in the game, and applies to every ranged damage type possible.
 This makes T3 essentially invincible to all but melee attacks, which the HK-50s can't use, and gives him all the time in the world to leisurely whittle down their health bars.